-The disposal operations may affect the benthic fauna in proximity to the disposal site due to sediment drifting from the disposal area itself.
-It is anticipated that there will not be any significant impact on the Forth marine ecosystem as a whole given the scale and duration of effects of continued disposal at this site which has been ongoing for approximately 50 years.
-There may be some localised and short-term effects such as displacement on migrating fish due to increased suspended sediments caused by the discharge of dredged material into the water column but these impacts are not predicted to prevent migration, cause mortalities or affect the viability of fish populations.
-Under the proposed disposal proposals, cumulative impacts with other operations are not predicted to create a significant impact to the Firth of Forth SSSI, SPAs or SACs farther afield or marine ecosystems.
+The disposal operations may affect the benthic fauna in proximity to the disposal site due to suspended sediments depositing on the seabed outside the disposal site.
+It is anticipated that there will not be any significant impact on the Forth Estuary and Firth of Forth marine ecosystem given the scale and duration of effects.
+There may be some short-term effects such as displacement of migrating fish due to increased turbidity caused by the discharge of dredged material into the water column, but these impacts are not predicted to cause mortality, significantly affect migration routes or affect the viability of populations.

+Under the proposed disposal proposals, cumulative impacts with other operations are not predicted to create a significant impact to the Firth of Forth SPA, Forth Islands SPA, Outer Firth of Forth and St Andrews Bay Complex SPA, Firth of Forth SSSI, SACs farther afield or marine ecosystems.